"Last Exit to Springfield"

 "A Streetcar Named Marge"

 "A Streetcar Named Marge" not only showcases the musical talents of composer Alf Clausen and the singing talents of the cast, but also the buff upper body of Ned Flanders.
-Who knew!
-Why this episode?
-Let me count the ways.
-Jon Lovitz as director Llewelyn Sinclair.
-Apu ending his scene as the newspaper boy on a high, sad note.
-Maggie's covert liberation of everyone's pacifiers at the Ayn Rand School for Tots.
+Who knew?
+Jon Lovitz as director Llewelyn Sinclair is deliciously over-the-top.
+Apu ending his scene as the newspaper boy on a high, sad note is pitch perfect.
+Maggie's covert liberation of everyone's pacifiers at the Ayn Rand School for Tots is delightfully clever.
 Genius all!